 Serious mental illness

-Patients with serious mental illness should be reviewed remotely were possible and with the support of mental health services when relevant.
+Patients with serious mental illness could be reviewed remotely with the support of mental health services when relevant.
 Patients may need additional support during COVID-19.

 COVID care in the community